What is Biodiversity Net Gain?

 What is the Biodiversity Metric and How Do You Calculate the Value of Biodiversity Units?

-The biodiversity metric is the official tool to calculate the number of biodiversity units required to achieve 10% biodiversity net gain.
-This is integrated into Gaia.
+The statutory biodiversity metric is the official tool used to calculate how many biodiversity units a site holds before and after development.
+It is integrated into Gaia.
+The current version is Biodiversity Metric 4.0.

 Use the official BNG metric tool: https://www.gov.uk/government/publications/statutory-biodiversity-metric-tools-and-guides